Stephen Merchant: Other work

-On 31 March 2018, Merchant was a star guest announcer on Ant & Dec's Saturday Night Takeaway.
+On 31 March 2018, Merchant was a guest announcer on Ant & Dec's Saturday Night Takeaway.
 On Christmas Eve 2018, Merchant appeared with Asim Chaudhry in odd-couple Christmas road-trip comedy Click & Collect on BBC One.
 Merchant also appeared as Nazi Gestapo leader Captain Deertz in director Taika Waititi's Oscar-winning Jojo Rabbit.

 In 2019, Merchant wrote and directed Fighting with My Family, a biographical sports comedy-drama film, based on the 2012 documentary The Wrestlers: Fighting with My Family by Max Fisher.
-The film depicts the career of English professional wrestler Paige as she makes her way up WWE, and starred Florence Pugh and Jack Lowden, as well as Dwayne Johnson (who also served as a co-producer).
+The film depicts the career of English professional wrestler Saraya Bevis as she makes her way up WWE, and starred Florence Pugh and Jack Lowden, as well as Dwayne Johnson (who also served as a co-producer).
 Fighting with My Family grossed $41.5 million worldwide against a budget of $11 million.

-In 2021, Merchant starred in The Outlaws, a 12-part comedy drama set in Bristol, which he also co-wrote, co-produced, and co-directed.
+In 2021, Merchant appeared in The Outlaws, a crime thriller comedy drama set in Bristol, which he also co-created, co-wrote, co-produced, and co-directed.
+A second series aired in 2022 and a third in 2024.

-Merchant portrayed serial killer Stephen Port in the BBC drama Four Lives.
+Merchant portrayed serial killer Stephen Port in the 2022 BBC drama Four Lives.

 Personal life

-In December 2018, it was reported that Merchant was in a relationship with American actress Mircea Monroe.
-Merchant lives in a home previously owned by Ellen DeGeneres in the Nichols Canyon area of Los Angeles.
+Since December 2018 Merchant has been in a relationship with American actress Mircea Monroe.
+They live in a home previously owned by Ellen DeGeneres in the Nichols Canyon area of Los Angeles.
 He also owns a home in London.